JaneXired/css_akkordeon/README.md

 # CSS-only Project
-This page aims to show 60fps CSS-only implementations focusing on performance and new techniques rather than best practices / browser compability.
+This page aims to show 60fps CSS-only implementations focusing on performance and new techniques rather than best practices / browser compatibility.

 ## goal